Outstanding Alumni Award winner: first-gen college student becomes senior writer for Hallmark

 “I have vivid memories of visiting it in Crown Center with my school,” Trowbridge-Yates said.
 “I loved it.
 I loved Hallmark.
 I always dreamed of doing something creative as a job.”

-Her dream came true: today she works for Hallmark as senior writer, finding just the right words to help people express their sentiments for every occasion, from silly to sad, in not just greeting cards, but also in Hallmark pillows, plaques, books, and more.
+Her dream came true: today she works for Hallmark as a senior writer, finding just the right words to help people express their sentiments for every occasion, from silly to sad, in not just greeting cards, but also in Hallmark pillows, plaques, books, and more.

 She was chosen as one of four recipients of the 2019 Dr. Kenneth K. Bateman Outstanding Alumni Award, an award that will be presented in a ceremony on Oct.
 18 as part of PSU Homecoming festivities.
 Other recipients included Matt Frankenbery, Kimberly Young, and Rebecca Light.